Aurora Database

 The most interesting part of a distributed system is how it keeps data consistent.
 This is the most difficult and error-prone part: if the performance is bad, it’s obvious.
 But if the transaction is implemented in the wrong way, the data looks good at most of the time.
 Once the race condition is triggered, the data is corrupt and it’s very hard to debug and find the reason.

-Because Aurora a single master system, the transaction implementation is relatively easy.
+Because Aurora is a single master system, the transaction implementation is relatively easy.

-In the case of writes, the database instance generated monotone increasing IDs for WAL log entries and send them to storage instances.
-Storage instance process the logs in the order of IDs.
-Once the storage instance parsed a log entry, it will send response to database instance.
-After database instance receives the responses for all the log entries in a transaction, it will mark this transaction as committed and response to client.
+In the case of writes, the database instance generates monotonically increasing IDs for WAL log entries and sends them to storage instances.
+Storage instances process the logs in the order of IDs.
+Once the storage instance parses a log entry, it will send a response to the database instance.
+After the database instance receives the responses for all the log entries in a transaction, it will mark this transaction as committed and respond to the client.

-In the case of read, because database instance keeps track of all the log IDs and transactions.
-It knows the most recent log ID for a committed transaction.
-The database instance also tracks which storage instances has parsed which log entries.
+In the case of reads, because the database instance keeps track of all the log IDs and transactions, it knows the most recent log ID for a committed transaction.
+The database instance also tracks which storage instances have parsed which log entries.
 So it can use this log ID to query a snapshot on storage instance.

 How Quorum Is Used

-, there will be overlap node between the read quorum and write quorum, which ensure we will always read the newest data.
+, there will be an overlapping node between the read quorum and write quorum, which ensures we will always read the newest data.
 In Aurora, read quorum is set to 3.

-However, since Aurora tracks all the log IDs and storage nodes status, it knows which storage node has the newest data, so it doesn’t really need read quorum for very read request.
+However, since Aurora tracks all the log IDs and storage nodes status, it knows which storage node has the newest data, so it doesn’t really need a read quorum for every read request.
 Instead, the read quorum is used in failure recovery.

 How Failure is Handled